 Built by Theophile Verlaque, a French immigrant, the house currently holds several period displays as well as exhibits that reflect Ramona’s past turkey farm glory, mining history, and other historical and noteworthy events.

 Located in and around the Verlaque House is the Guy B. Woodward Museum.
 It is owned and operated by the Ramona Pioneer Historical Society and includes a number of historical buildings that were preserved and relocated to the current museum site.

 These buildings include the town’s first jail, the Barnett Barn, a one-room schoolhouse, a millinery shop, and a post office.
 Also displayed are period wagons, farm equipment, mining equipment, and buggies.

 A small gift shop offers books, postcards, and some postal antiques for visitors.
 More information regarding hours suggested, donations, and exhibits can be found on their website.

 2. Ramona Town Hall

 Another great historical attraction in the area is the Ramona Town Hall.
 Donated to the city in 1894, the town hall has been used in a variety of capacities throughout its almost 130-year history and was the site of many of the city’s “firsts.”

 It served as Ramona’s first movie theater, bank, high school, and library, fulfilling many of the early needs of the growing town.

 The Ramona Town Hall was restored in 1993 to maintain its beauty and architectural integrity as a historical site.
 Sadly, in 1995, the town hall was purposely set on fire, and much of the original building and restoration work was lost.

-While it is not officially one of the area’s history museums, this historic building is still a fun place for pictures and serves as an excellent reminder of the “then vs. now” of Ramona history.
+While it is not officially one of the area’s history museums, this historic building is still a fun place for pictures.
+It serves as an excellent reminder of the “then vs. now” of Ramona’s history.